Hmm, I think for larger girls a dress or skirt is always more flattering than pants of any sort. Clothes should fit well, not too tight or too loose.

 cristinaraposa—I am going to look into this skinny jeans thing…Jeans and I are like best friends…Tops are nice for those too.
 I am a huge comfort person…I wonder if I could find a top that is like t-shirt comfy but still in the cut you suggest?
 I’m open to trying things.
 What color do I wear with that though? blues, greens and greys?
 Thanks for posting.

 Thanks everyone for posting.
 I am really getting a good idea on what I can buy pieces in and build a collection that will make me happy.
 I am shooting for the possibility that most of the pieces work well together.
 I like low prep time and to still look good.
 This summer shall be about finding things that do just that.
 All of this has helped tons.
-Thanks again.posted about 4 years ago
+Thanks again.posted almost 8 years ago

 Hey! i was kinda bored so i thought id help you out with some inspiration images from some celebrities.